richardwalter515/readmeGenerator/Develop/sampleproject.md

   ## Description <a name="description"></a>
-  This is where the user should describe their project.
+  This is where the user will enter a description of their project.

   ## Installation <a name="installation"></a>
-  This is where the user will put any installation instructions needed for this project.
+  This is where the user will enter any installation instructions for their project.

   ## Usage <a name="usage"></a>
-  This is where the user will put relevant information on using the project.
+  This is where the user will enter any information on how to use their application.

   ## Contributing <a name="contributing"></a>
-  This is where the user will enter information on if and how they accept contributions from outside developers.
+  This is where the user will enter if and how they will accept contributions from outside developers.

   ## Tests <a name="tests"></a>
-  This is where the user will enter information on how to test the code.
+  This is where the user will enter any relevant information on how to test the code.

   ## License <a name="license"></a>
-  This project is licensed under the terms of the Apache License 2.0
+  This project is licensed under the terms of the MIT License

   ## Questions <a name="questions"></a>